Study: Scans Show Marked Differences in the Brains of Preschoolers with ADHD

 The study was observational, and was thus not able to determine what caused the children’s brains to develop differently, or which brain areas correlate to which symptoms.
 But the researchers intend to follow the children, they said, repeating the brain scans periodically, to better understand how ADHD brains develop throughout a lifetime.

 “We’re betting some of [the preschoolers with ADHD] are going to grow out of it,” Mahone said, while some of the control children may develop symptoms later on.
 The data gathered will help future studies better understand the benefits of early intervention and diagnosis, he said, and perhaps make them better able to answer questions parents grapple with, like: “If we had started a behavioral intervention at age 2, would we still see these brain differences?”

 Since the children needed to remain still enough to get their brain scanned, the researchers acknowledge that children with very severe hyperactivity may have been necessarily excluded.
 But the efforts the children (and their parents) made to remain still and further the research should not be undervalued, said James Griffin, the deputy chief of the child development and behavior branch of the National Institutes of Health, which partially funded the research.

-“These children and their families are providing invaluable data that allow us to learn more about children with ADHD symptomology and atypical development as well as typical development,” he said.
+“These children and their families are providing invaluable data that allow us to learn more about children with ADHD symptomology and atypical development as well as typical development,” he told the Times.
 “This is not an insignificant undertaking and commitment on their part.”

 1 Jacobson, Lisa A., et al. “Anomalous Brain Development Is Evident in Preschoolers With Attention-Deficit/Hyperactivity Disorder.”
 Journal of the International Neuropsychological Society, 26 Mar.
 2018, pp. 1–9., doi:10.1017/s1355617718000103.